tom-a-bell/3D-PDR/README.md

 3D-PDR
 ======

-A new three-dimensional astrochemistry and radiative transfer code for modelling FUV- and X-ray illuminated cloud complexes.
+A three-dimensional astrochemistry and radiative transfer code for modelling FUV- and X-ray-illuminated clouds of arbitrary geometry.